fugue/fugue-scalr-integration/README.md

-# Automating Terraform Security in Scalr Deployments with Regula [Tutorial]
+# Automating Terraform Security in Scalr Deployments with Regula

 Please see [here](https://www.fugue.co/blog) for a tutorial on how to integrate Regula with Scalr!